francisco-ricardo/graphs_post/README.md

 Graphs can be implemented in different ways, each with its trade-offs in terms of space and time complexity.

+The following sections will cover three implementation strategies for graphs: **Edge List**, **Adjacenty Matrix** and **Adjacency List**.

+For a deeper dive into these implementation methods, you can check my repository [graphs-ds](https://github.com/francisco-ricardo/graphs_ds), which is still in progress.

 ### Edge List

 An **edge list** is a basic representation where all edges are listed as pairs of vertices.
 For example, an undirected graph with edges (A, B) and (B, C) would be represented as `[(A, B), (B, C)]`.